Malibu Land Use and Local Implementation Plans: Setbacks and Sea Level Rise

 The City of Malibu is entirely within the State of California’s designated Coastal Zone area.
 The city’s sandy beaches, coastal bluffs, and rocky headlands are at serious risk from sea level rise, coastal flooding, erosion, and increasingly intense coastal storms, all of which could greatly affect Malibu’s beach culture, tourism, and shoreline infrastructure.

 The California Coastal Act of 1976 requires any local government with land in the designated Coastal Zone to have a Local Coastal Program (LCP).
 The LCP is charged with developing a Land Use Plan and Local Implementation Plan that aim to ensure all local land use plans, zoning ordinances, and zoning district maps are in compliance with the Coastal Act’s goals and policies.
 The plans must be approved by the California Coastal Commission but are implemented by the local government once approved.

 To ensure the city management plans and zoning are in compliance with the Coastal Act, the LCP plans must include future conditions and hazards in city planning, zoning, and policies.
 Every project submitted to the planning commission, including those the city undertakes, must conform to the LCP.

-Malibu’s LCP is run by the city’s Planning Division, which wrote both the Land Use and Land Use Implementation plans.
+Malibu’s LCP is run by the city’s Planning Division, which wrote both the Land Use and Local Implementation plans.
 The plans were submitted and adopted by the California Coastal Commission in 2002, and relied on vulnerability assessments previously conducted by the state and the Coastal Commission.